Sponsoring an H-1B Employee

 Requests for Current Yale H-1B Employees: Extensions, Title or Department Changes, Other Petition Amendments

-Do not create a New Sponsorship Request (NSR) in OISS Connect for an H-1B extension, title or department change or any other amendment to the original petition.
+Do not create a request in MyOISS for an H-1B extension, title or department change or any other amendment to the original petition.
 Please contact your OISS adviser for further instructions.
-OISS will create a new record in the system according to the department request.
-Your OISS adviser will then inform you and H-1B employee, by email, of the next steps including access to a cloud folder for you to upload the required documents.
+OISS will create a new record in MyOISS according to the department request.
+Your OISS adviser will then inform the department and H-1B employee, by email, of the next steps with the cloud folder access.
 Your OISS adviser is automatically notified when you upload documents to this folder.
-OISS Connect is not used to submit and collect the required documents.

 Required Documents for the H-1B Petition